gushengyuan/tinymq/README.md

 The tinymq implements the functions about a message queue which is similar with the Wind River VxWorks kernel message queue.

-The memory architecture for tinymq message queue:
+The memory layout for tinymq message queue:
 <pre><code>
 ----------------   -----------------------------------------------------------
 | local memory |-->|                     shared memory                       |